Paroca72/sc-VirusLifeSimulation/README.md

 # Logic
 The logic of a virus is very simple.
-When the virus touch the cell the virus inject its genetic code inside cell and after a period of incubation the cell die and new virus come out.
+When the virus touch the cell the virus inject its genetic code inside it, after a period of incubation the cell die and a new virus come out.
 All (or almost) the parameters that drive the AI are settable throw class named Settings.

 # Behavior